LisaHJung/O4B/README.md

 <img width="1907" alt="image" src="https://github.com/user-attachments/assets/644abade-998b-40d6-aef3-f249eefd0c77" />

 ## Objectives
-- Auto-instrument a Node.js app to generate traces and send traces to the OTel Collector
+- Auto-instrument a Node.js app with OTel SDK to generate traces and send traces to the OTel Collector
 - Configure the OTel Collector to receive, process, and export traces to the Jaeger backend
 - Use the Jaeger UI to visualize traces and to verify that the data has been processed as intended